 After graduating from law school, Thomas worked at Latham & Watkins LLP (in both the Chicago and Houston offices) representing clients in complex matters across the country and abroad.
 Thomas draws from his significant experience handling a wide range of cases, from large “bet the company” commercial disputes, to consumer class-actions and government investigations.
 He has also advised on high-value M&A and finance transactions.

-Mr. Benhamou is admitted to practice in Michigan, Illinois, and Texas.
-He is also admitted to practice in the Eastern District of Michigan, Northern District of Illinois, and Southern District of Texas, and has been admitted pro hac vice in a number of additional jurisdictions.
+Thomas is admitted to practice in Michigan, Illinois, and Texas.
+He is also admitted to practice in the Eastern District of Michigan, Northern District of Illinois, and Southern District of Texas, and has been admitted pro hac vice in many other jurisdictions across the country.

 Thomas lives with his wife, two young daughters, and their bulldog, Daisy, in a northern suburb of Detroit.